 English settlers and governing bodies in Georgia set aside Ossabaw Island for a hunting and fishing reserve for the Creeks.

 Ownership of Ossabaw, St. Catherine’s and Sapelo Islands are transferred to Mary Musgrove and her husband, Thomas Bosomworth.
 Musgrove is the mixed race translator between General Oglethorpe and the Yamacraw and Creek Indians, and Bosomworth is an English clergyman.

 Ossabaw and Sapelo Islands conveyed to King George II of England after a court case.
 Ossabaw is then purchased by Grey Elliott, at an auction.
 Elliott sells to Henri Bourquin.

 Henri Bourquin sells Ossabaw Island to his son-in-law John Morel, Sr. The island was farmed and timbered beginning in 1763 using slave labor.
 This is the earliest indication of African American enslaved people living on Ossabaw Island.
-Indigo, rice and cotton were grown on the North End of the island, later divided as North End Plantation.
+Indigo, was grown on the North End of the island, later divided as North End Plantation.

 Shipbuilding was recorded on Ossabaw.
 John Wand built the ship Elizabeth on the island, with a keel of 84 feet.

 John Morel, Sr. dies.
 His three sons John Jr., Peter, and Bryan each inherit a portion of the island.
 Each establishes a plantation.
 By the 1800s cotton becomes the dominant crop on all three plantations.

 Peter Henry Morel sells his third of Ossabaw Island (Middle Place Plantation) to David Johnston.
 Johnston sells it to Patrick Houston in the same year.